microsoft/pxt-arcade/docs/test/skillmap/racer/racer2.md

-## {7.
-Take a Look!}

-Click back to the game window to see how everything is coming together.

----
+## {Step 7}

+- :binoculars: Take a look at the game window.

-You should be able to jump the acid pits by pressing the (A) button and the game should end when you hit the acid or a spike.
+You should be able to jump the acid pits by pressing the (A) button (or space bar) and the game should end when you hit the acid or a spike.

 ## {8.
 End of the Tunnel}

-We have a way to lose, now we need a way to win.
+**We have a way to lose, now we need a way to win.**

 At the end of the cave, there is a set of pure black **empty cave** tiles.